lwhite1/arrow-table/README.md

 }
 ```

-Note that extreme care must be taken when undo-ing deletes in the case where updates are involved.
+Note that extreme care must be taken when undo-ing deletes when updates are involved.
 See the section on updates for more information.

 ###### Compaction